nabormendonca/gpt-4v-enade-cs-2021/questions/q05-eng.md

 b) Present the time complexity in the worst case for the function *heapify*, using the notation *O* or *Θ*. (value: 5.0 points)
 **Prompt**: Answer the question(s) in this image by explaining step by step the reasoning used to answer it (them).
 Inform if any question is not clear or does not have a possible answer.

+---

+**Prompt**: Answer the question in this image.
+Explain your reasoning step by step.
+Inform if the question is unclear or has no possible answer.

+---

 **ChatGPT-4 Vision response**:

 Let's address the presented questions: